Md-Raihan-ALam/Md-Raihan-ALam/README.md

 #### I am front end developer
 ![I am front end developer](https://pbs.twimg.com/profile_banners/1389961848380788742/1674798772/1080x360)

-I'm Raihan from Bangladesh and I am a front end web developer.
-I’m currently working on 🔭 DNA Inc(https://www.linkedin.com/company/thednainc/people/) as CDO.
-I mostly work in React, Tailwind, TypeScript and SCSS.🌱 I’m currently learning Back-End Web development.📫You can reach me by checking out my twitter at https://twitter.com/MdRaiha48799193 or linkdin at https://www.linkedin.com/in/md-raihan-alam-7010a4218/. 👯 I’m happy to collaborate on any react, tailwind or scss project.
+I'm Raihan from Bangladesh and I am a front end web developer. .
+I mostly work in React, Tailwind, TypeScript and SCSS.🌱 I’m currently learning Back-End Web development.📫You can reach me by checking out my  linkdin at https://www.linkedin.com/in/md-raihan-alam-7010a4218/. 👯 I’m happy to collaborate on any react, tailwind or scss project.

-Skills: REACT / JS / HTML / CSS / SCSS / TailwindCSS / TypeScript
+Skills: REACT / JS / HTML / CSS / SCSS / TailwindCSS / TypeScript / Node / Express / MongoDB/ PostgreSQL

-- 🔭 I’m currently working on DNA Inc(https://www.linkedin.com/company/thednainc/people/) as CDO
-- 🌱 I’m currently learning Backend Development
 - 👯 I’m looking to collaborate on React or Front end Project
-- 📫 How to reach me: my twitter at https://twitter.com/MdRaiha48799193 or linkdin at https://www.linkedin.com/in/md-raihan-alam-7010a4218/.
+- 📫 How to reach me: my linkdin at https://www.linkedin.com/in/md-raihan-alam-7010a4218/.
 - 😄 Pronouns: Raihan
 - ⚡ Fun fact: Like Anime, love reading Mystery/Epic/scientific books and enjoy fast food